amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 C employs a static type system, but a rather weak one at that: it provides no substantive type safety.
 Programmers, thus, rely on an elaborate set of conventions and idioms as a form of manual type safety protocol.
 The combination of a weak type system and a permissive, pointer-based memory access techniques make C programmes prone of many kinds of runtime errors, which invariably result in the all-too-familiar console message, "Segmentation fault (core dumped)".
 This message means that the programme had somehow trampled upon a region of memory not allotted to it, and as a consequence UNIX has forcibly terminated it and has preserved its memory state in a file named `core` for later examination by the programmer using low-level debugging tools.
 Modern C programmers do not use such low-level tools; instead they use a sophisticated, GUI-driven IDE with an integrated debugger.

-***purpose of C***—It is important to recognise that C was created to implement operating systems at a time when even the most expensive computers had a 24-bit CPU and 1 MB of RAM, and many had only a 16-bit CPUs and 16 KB of RAM.
+***purpose of C***—It is important to recognise that C was created to implement operating systems at a time when the most powerful computers had a 24-bit CPU and 1 MB of RAM, and many expensive ones had only a 16-bit CPUs and 16 KB of RAM.
 The ability directly to manipulate the hardware was of paramount importance to C. The designers did not equip C with sophisticated high-level abstraction facilities, because such features were unnecessary for the intended purpose and they would only have bloated the language.
+Viewed in this light, it is understandable, and indeed quite forgivable, that C's static type system does not provide any runtime safeties, since safety comes at the cost of performance.

 Although C was used on many enterprise-scale projects in the 1980s, it was clear to everyone that this was not the application domain that suited C. OO thus came to the rescue.
 Today, C has returned to its roots: small-scale, hardware-level programming.
 Hence, an experienced programmer who uses C should be familiar with at least one microcontroller platform, such as the popular ARM Cortex-M family.

 Do note that C, the language, is eminently capable of handling any level of complexity; it is the average C programmer who cannot.
 For this reason, only a few large projects use C, these days.
 The Linux kernel is one of those few.
 This famous open-source project admits into their midst only the most proficient C programmers.